brigadecore/brigade-github-app/README.md

 ## 7. (OPTIONAL): Forwarding `pull_request` to `check_suite`

 This gateway can enable a feature that converts PRs to Check Suite requests.
 Currently, this is enabled by default.

 To disable this feature, set the environment variable `CHECK_SUITE_ON_PR=0` on the deployment for the server.
-TODO: add this to chart.
+This can also be done by setting `github.checkSuiteOnPR` to `false` in the chart's `values.yaml`.

-To forward a pull request (`pull_request`) to a check suite run, you will need to set two additional configurations for the gateway:
+To forward a pull request (`pull_request`) to a check suite run, you will need to set two additional configurations for the gateway.
+(Here also set at the chart-level via `values.yaml`):

 ```
+github:
+...
-app_id: APP_ID
+  appID: APP_ID
-installation_id: INSTALLATION_ID
+  installationID: INSTALLATION_ID
 ```

 `APP_ID` is the ID for your GitHub Brigade App instance, and `INSTALLATION_ID` is the installation ID for your GitHub Brigade App.